andydlindsay/lectures/w07d03/README.md

 - [ ] Rules for Hooks
 - [ ] Pure Functions and Side Effects
 - [ ] `useEffect`
+- [ ] Cleanup
 - [ ] Dependencies
-- [ ] Cleanup
 - [ ] _useEffect_ Flow

 ### Two Rules for Hooks
-1. Don't call Hooks inside loops, conditions, or nested functions. **Always use Hooks at the top level of your React functions**
+1. Don't call Hooks inside loops, conditions, or nested functions. **Always use Hooks at the top level of your React functions.**
 2. Only call Hooks from React functions.

 ### Pure Functions